Les Murray (poet): Life and career

-Les Murray was born in Nabiac, New South Wales and grew up in nearby Bunyah.
+Les Murray was born in Nabiac, New South Wales, and grew up in nearby Bunyah.
 He attended primary and early high school in Nabiac and then Taree High School.
 At age 18, while watching mayflies along the river, Murray decided to become a poet.

-In 1957 Murray entered the University of Sydney in the Faculty of Arts and joined the Royal Australian Navy Reserve to obtain a small income.
-Speaking about this time to Clive James he has said: "I was as soft-headed as you could imagine.
+In 1957, Murray entered the University of Sydney in the Faculty of Arts and joined the Royal Australian Navy Reserve to obtain a small income.
+Speaking about this time to Clive James he said: "I was as soft-headed as you could imagine.
 I was actually hanging on to childhood because I hadn't had much teenage.
 My Mum died and my father collapsed.
 I had to look after him.
 So I was off the chain at last, I was in Sydney and I didn't quite know how to do adulthood or teenage.
 I was being coltish and foolish and childlike.
 I received the least distinguished degree Sydney ever issued.
 I don't think anyone's ever matched it."
 In 1961 The Bulletin published one of Murray's poems.
 He developed an interest in ancient and modern languages, and eventually qualified to become a professional translator at the Australian National University (where he was employed from 1963 to 1967).
-During his studies he met other poets and writers such as Geoffrey Lehmann, Bob Ellis, Clive James and Lex Banning as well as future political journalists Laurie Oakes and Mungo McCallum Jr. Between times, he hitch-hiked around Australia.
+During his studies he met other poets and writers such as Geoffrey Lehmann, Bob Ellis, Clive James and Lex Banning, as well as future political journalists Laurie Oakes and Mungo McCallum Jr. Between times, he hitch-hiked around Australia.
 Murray lived for several months at a Sydney Push household at Milsons Point, where he read Virgil's Eclogues at the suggestion of his host, Brian Jenkins.

 Murray returned to undergraduate studies in the 1960s.
 He converted to Roman Catholicism when he married Budapest-born fellow-student Valerie Morelli in 1962.
 His poetry frequently refers to Catholic themes.
 The couple lived in Wales and Scotland and travelled in Europe for over a year in the late 1960s.
 They had five children together.
+Their son Alexander was diagnosed with autism, which prompted Murray to discover traits of the condition in himself.
+In an interview with Image, Murray described himself as "a high-performing Asperger".

-In 1971, Murray resigned from his "respectable cover occupations" of translator and public servant in Canberra (1970) to write poetry full-time.
+In 1971, Murray resigned from his "respectable cover occupations" of translator and public servant in Canberra to write poetry full-time.
 The family returned to Sydney, but Murray, planning to return to his home at Bunyah, managed to buy back part of the lost family home in 1975 and to visit there intermittently until 1985 when he and his family returned to live there permanently.

-Murray died on 29 April 2019 at a Taree, New South Wales nursing home at the age of 80.
+Murray died on 29 April 2019 at a Taree, New South Wales, nursing home at the age of 80.